AI-READI/cds-specification/README.md

 ### Build Locally

-Use this step to build a local production version of the site.
+Use this to build a local production version of the site.
 User `docs:serve` to preview the local build.

 ```bash
 yarn docs:build